stefanspasov/CBS/README.md

 # To run:
 1. Build CBSSqlRepositories project.
 2. Modify the "CbsConnection" conection string in App.config in CBS project.
-The database is generated and seeded automatically in the location provided in AttachDbFileName property.
-Change Data Source to sql server instance.
+The database is generated and seeded automatically in the location provided in "AttachDbFileName" property.
+"Data Source" property should poitn to sql server instance.
 3. A REST tool can be used to communicate with the service.
 E.g. Postman for Chrome or Fiddler.
 4. Example calls:
    POST to localhost:8080/vehicle/book with body: (Returns reservation ID that is used in the PATCH)

                             {
                               "CustomerNumber": "1231241",
                               "VehicleType" : 2,